apache/calcite/site/_docs/reference.md

 only contain letters, digits, and underscores.
 They are implicitly converted to upper case.

-Quoted identifiers, such as "Employee Name", start and end with double quotes.
+Quoted identifiers, such as `"Employee Name"`, start and end with double quotes.
 They may contain virtually any character, including spaces and other punctuation.
 If you wish to include a double quote in an identifier, use another double quote to escape it, like this:
-"An employee called ""Fred""."
+`"An employee called ""Fred""."`.

 In Calcite, matching identifiers to the name of the referenced object is case-sensitive.
 But remember that unquoted identifiers are implicitly